next-boilerplate/next-boilerplate/README.md

 ## 💖 Wrap Up

-If you think any of the `create-next-app` can be improved, please do open a PR with any updates and submit any issues.
+If you think any of the `create-next-app-cli` can be improved, please do open a PR with any updates and submit any issues.
 Also, I will continue to improve this, so you might want to watch/star this repository to revisit.

 ## 🌟 Contribution

-We'd love to have your helping hand on contributions to `create-next-app` by forking and sending a pull request!
+We'd love to have your helping hand on contributions to `create-next-app-cli` by forking and sending a pull request!

 Your contributions are heartily ♡ welcome, recognized and appreciated. (✿◠‿◠)